 “Why do I have to eat so much?
 I look like a fat pig.”

-Using insulting nicknames to define yourself is a sign of poor self-esteem and self abuse.
+Using insulting nicknames to define yourself is one of the signs of self harm and indicates poor self-esteem.
 It shows that you believe you are lesser than others and putting yourself down makes you feel safe.
 “It is better to insult myself before others start insulting me.”
 But it is a soul-crushing and spirit-killing habit that you need to get rid of immediately.

 4. Negative self-talk